 It happened again this afternoon.
-A homeowner came into the design studio, looking at cabinets.
-As we chatted, I found out that the reason she’s looking is because the outfit to whom she’d already given a deposit is not returning her phone calls.
-They are past their installation date, and she’s come to the realization that her deposit is probably lost.
-She said, ‘He was a friend,’ was being the operative word here.
+A homeowner came into the design studio, to look at cabinets.
+As we chatted, I discovered the reason she’s looking is because the outfit to whom she’d already given a deposit is not returning her phone calls.
+They were past their installation date, and she’s come to the realization that her deposit is probably lost.
+She said, ‘He was a friend;’ was being the operative word here.
 I asked the name of the company.
 She told me, but I didn’t recognize it.
-Unusual for me – I’ve at least heard of most of the kitchen design professionals in the area.
-Then she went on to tell me that he usually does closets, but he was doing the kitchen for her as a favor.
+That is unusual for me as I have heard of most of the kitchen design professionals in the area.
+She then told me that he usually did closets, but he was doing the kitchen for her as a favor.
 Some favor…

 Economic downturns have many negative facets.
 As a homeowner, you have to do your homework and be aware of who you’re dealing with.
 If one person’s price is much lower than everyone else’s – that’s probably a bad sign.
 If they just ‘branched out’ into the type of project you’re considering – probably another bad sign.
 And, believe it or not, it takes a whole different mindset to remodel a home than it does to build one.
 If you have a remodeler who has only done new construction in the past, don’t expect them to automatically have the sensibilities to conduct a project while the homeowner is living in the house.

 Do your homework – ask for references.
 Make sure the references aren’t all for 5 year old projects either.
 Ask to see some finished projects – or projects under way now.
 Make sure you satisfy any nagging questions you might have about a potential kitchen remodeler.
 Trust your gut – if the price sounds too good to be true, be wary of it.

 A tight economy means that there are more people vying for your remodeling dollar than ever before.
 You’ve got to protect yourself and make sure that you are dealing with a reputable kitchen & bath specialist.
 Don’t get taken to the cleaners.